beemi/beemi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Global Radio streaming server
+- 🔭 I’m currently writing JAVA, Javascript and K8
-- 🌱 I’m currently learning terraform
 - 💬 Ask me about Microservices development, Ansible deployments, Terraform infra creation, QA

 #### 📫 How to reach me: